-As moms we’re “needed” around the clock and through each and every one of those 365 days on the calendar.
+Overwhelm can be a daily struggle for moms if we let it because we’re “needed” around the clock and through each and every one of those 365 days on the calendar.
 There are no breaks, sick-days, or excuses.
-We’re always on-call and ever-ready for the unexpected.
+We’re always on-call and need to be ever-ready for the unexpected.
 So, feeling overwhelmed can be a day to day struggle if we let it!

 With the kids, home, work, spouse all vying for our attention – how do we eliminate the unnecessary, focus on what’s most important, and keep our peace in the process?